Zero-Tang/NoirVisor/README.md

 Current implementation only supports building NoirVisor as Windows Driver.

 See [documentation](./doc/make.md) for more information using python script to build NoirVisor.

+Currently, the Python script does not support building NoirVisor Core in Rust.

 # Test